yzziizzy/gpuedit/DEVELOPMENT.md

 * Quick find/replace on current line only
 * Hoist declaration to top of block/fn
 * tail -f mode
+* C-A-up/dn style reordering of entire structs or functions.
 * Sort lines (ignoring leading whitespace)
 * Caps modification of words in selection
 * Expand or collapse multiline fn arg list